ebcrowder/stst/README.md

     }
 }
 ```
-If you are using the AWS SDK, the `temp` profile will need to be specified programmatically using the methods for the particular SDK being utilized.
+If you are using the AWS SDK, the profile name will need to be specified programmatically using the methods for the particular SDK being utilized.
 ## Prerequisites
 - An AWS account (root or IAM) that possesses an IAM policy requiring MFA on all or specific AWS services.
 - An AWS `config` and `credentials` file.
 See [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for further information.